Skip to content

 The Environment Act 1995 requires all local authorities to regularly review and assess local air quality.
 Where exceeding air quality targets is considered likely, the local authority must then declare an air quality management area (AQMA) and prepare an air quality action plan (AQAP) setting out the measures it intends to put in place to improve air quality.

 During 2000, we completed a three-stage review and assessment process, using detailed monitoring and forecast modelling up to 2005.
 The process identified that government air quality objectives for nitrogen dioxide (NO2) would not be met in some parts of Leicester by the end of 2005.
 NO2 is one of the main pollutants coming from road traffic.
-In places where high levels of NO2 were expected, an air quality managment area was declared.
+In places where high levels of NO2 were expected, an air quality management area was declared.

 Monitoring stations in Leicester